/ Reference / Songs.hz

 This design makes it possible for a track to switch voices as its performance proceeds.

-Like all Songbook blocks, Voice is a scope for variables and is responsible for converting names to concrete values.
-This symbol lookup is peformed relative to the referencing track so that tracks can override the interpretation of an indentifier as its events are performed.
-One use for this feature is to change the key of a event sequence between measures or sections.
+Like all blocks, Voice is a scope for variables and is responsible for converting names to concrete values.
+This symbol lookup is performed relative to the referencing track so that tracks can override the interpretation of a variable as its events are performed.
+One use for this feature is to change the key of an event sequence between measures or sections.

 AnodeInit Examples Description

-<"Hz", "preset.js", (name:"v2")> The Hz runtime supports procedural (javascript) voice configuration allowing for arbitrary per-voice node graph construction.
+AnodeInit = ["Hz", "preset.js", (name:"v2")] The Hz runtime supports procedural (javascript) voice configuration allowing for arbitrary per-voice node graph construction.
 Here, Hz executes the function, InitVoice, defined in preset.js.

-Keep in mind: it's up to the performance environment to interpret the AnodeInit requests and also to define voicing when AnodeInit isn't provided.
-In that case the only information available is the voice Id suggesting the potential value of conforming to a convention like General MIDI when selecting voice names.
+Keep in mind: it's up to the performance environment to interpret the AnodeInit requests and also to define voicing when it isn't provided.

 Voice blocks can modify voicing of track events by providing values for voice parameters like VelocityRange or Pan.
-These values can be modified between time measures or sections and may be further modified by evaluating each event's articulation.
-Note that if you have a shared-timing track it should precede Voices that require correct timing for their proper articulation.
+These values can be modified between measures or sections and may be further modified by evaluating each event's articulation.

 Voice(Id:"piano")